Xi's 1st foreign visit since COVID outbreak to take part in SCO summit 'most important event' ahead of CPC Congress: China | Politics

 All his predecessors except the party founder, Mao Zedong, retired after 10-year tenures to ensure the emergence of new leadership in the party.

-Xi was officially declared as “core leader” on par with Mao, who will be completing his 10-year tenure this year and will break the convention to continue in power.
+Xi was officially declared as core leader at par with Mao, who will be completing his 10-year tenure this year and will break the convention to continue in power.

 Observers here say that Xi's attendance at the SCO summit ahead of the CPC Congress reflects his confidence to get the party's endorsement for his continuation.